russellw/package-cs/README.md

-# package-cs
-Package compiled C# program for distribution

-A common way to distribute a program (as opposed to a library) is as a compressed archive of binary files.
+A common way to distribute a program (as opposed to a library) is a compressed archive of binary files.

 In C#, `dotnet publish` can produce output that looks like this: